oeuf/open_data/README.md

-Some rough helper functions and scripts for Socrata data.
+Some  helper functions and scripts for getting data from the [SF Open Data](https://data.sfgov.org/) portal